Hallucination Detection in LLMs with Topological Divergence on Attention Graphs

 Consider an attention graph $G$.
-It can be interpreted as a non-metric\footnote{The $Q^TK$ scalar product from self-attention cannot be formally interpreted as a metric: for one, it does not adhere to the triangle's inequality.} space, with ``distances'' induced by $Q$ and $K$ matrices from the attention mechanism.
+It can be interpreted as a non-metric space, with ``distances'' induced by the attention weights.
+By Proposition 3.1, $\operatorname{MTop-Div}_G(R, P)$ equals the length of the minimum spanning forest attaching the response tokens $R$ to the prompt tokens $P$.
+Therefore,